adnanhaq30/blog/_posts/2022-03-10-continious-security.md

 - __Indepth Security Assesments__:

-In a traditional pentest it's hard for the pentesters to dive deep and do the in-depth analysis of the application logic, But in a continuous security model, the researchers who perform the pentest are re-testing your application twice or thrice a week hence it allows them to take some time and get a good understanding of target application and target. [the Business Logic of the application](https://snapsec.co/blog/Business-logic-issues/).
+In a traditional pentest it's hard for the pentesters to dive deep and do the in-depth analysis of the application logic, But in a Continuous security model, the researchers who perform the pentest are re-testing your application twice or thrice a week hence it allows them to take some time and get a good understanding of target application and target. [the Business Logic of the application](https://snapsec.co/blog/Business-logic-issues/).

-- __Continues Attack Surface Management__:
+- __Continuous Attack Surface Management__:

-Each weekly report will contain newly found servers, Subdomains, Legacy servers, Credentials Leaks, Open Services, and Other assets exposed to the internet, which can help you identify risks that your security teams didn't know about, and gives you an attacker's perspective into your perimeter.
+Each weekly report will Continuous newly found servers, Subdomains, Legacy servers, Credentials Leaks, Open Services, and Other assets exposed to the internet, which can help you identify risks that your security teams didn't know about, and gives you an attacker's perspective into your perimeter.

 - __Balanced Vulnerability Reporting__:

 A traditional pentest which is executed after a long period creates a massive pool of potential security vulnerabilities reported in a single report, it’s easy to become overwhelmed with the huge number of incoming volume of security vulnerabilities reported in a single day.
-In the continuous Security testing model, a small number of vulnerabilities are reported to customers in each weekly/monthly report.
+In the Continuous Security testing model, a small number of vulnerabilities are reported to customers in each weekly/monthly report.
 Which allows them to remain focused on a small number of vulnerabilities at a time.

 - __Cost Efficeincy__: